lclucumi/lclucumi/README.md

 <img src="https://github.com/lclucumi/lclucumi/blob/main/images/header.png"  width="800px"/>

 * 👩🏽‍🎓︎ I'm a Technologist in Information Systems Analysis and Development graduated from SENA CLEM.
-* :books: I'm a student about to graduate in Systems Engineering at the Universidad del Valle
+* :books: I am a Systems Engineer graduated from Universidad del Valle.
 * 👩🏽‍🏫︎ I'm a teaching assistant for the subject Basic Principles of Programming at Universidad del Valle.
 * 🥰︎ I'm passionate about learning and programming.